Viraj2395/Viraj2395/README.md

 # 💫 Viraj:
-🔭 I'm currently working on developing AI Team<br>💻 I'm computer science student at Adelaide University<br>📍 I'm currently learning more about LLM & AI/ML<br>🪄 And I'm funny
+🔭 I’m currently working on developing an AI team
+💻 I’m a computer science student at the University of Adelaide
+📍 I’m currently learning more about LLMs and AI/ML
+🪄 I'm funny

 ## 🌐 Socials: